markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/create-adaptive-forms.md

 This form is associated with an AEM workflow that gets triggered when the user clicks submit button.

+This is associated with **bootboxjs540,storeAFWithAttachments** client libraries created earlier in the course

 ## Create form to retrieve saved application

 The form **MyAccountForm** is used to retrieve the partially completed adaptive form after the user has verified the application id and the mobile number associated with the application id.